neo-project/neo-dev-portal/docs/n3/foundation/consensus/vote_validator.md

 ![](../images/consensus/vote_candidate.png)

 Every address has the right to vote to only one address (whether or not it's a candidate).
-Candidate's received votes are defined as the sum of NEO held by its voter.
+A candidate's received votes are defined as the sum of NEO held by its voter.

 Voting is a dynamic and continuous process.
 If the NEO asset of a voter is changed, the number of votes at the previous voting address will also change, and the list of consensus nodes and committee members will change accordingly every 21 blocks.